Society of Alberta Occupational Therapists

 As a member of a regulated profession a complaint may be made about you by a member of the public or another professional to the College of Occupational Therapists of Alberta.
 You may also be sued in a civil suit as a result of perceived professional error or omission.
 You may even be charged by police in a criminal matter such as fraud , child or sexual abuse.
 Regardless of the validity of the complaint,suit,or charge, legal expenses are likely to be incurred related to investigation and defense processes or any disciplinary penalties or damages awarded.
 Are you protected in the event of such challenges and related costs?

 This form of protection complements your professional liability insurance by insuring claims which are not professional in nature including bodily injury, property damage,libel and slander to a limit of $2 million or $5 million as per your request.
 If you practice independently and/or are not covered by employer general liability insurance make sure you explore the important protection of this option.

-Please note that you must be a member of SAOT in order to apply for this insurance coverage.
+Please note that you must be a paid member of SAOT in order to apply for this insurance coverage.